top of page

 Put simply, we are a group of people building our own houses and building our community.
 If you join us, your involvement will start now, before the scheme is even built, and you will be encouraged to join in.

 We expect all future residents to take part in the meetings, decision-making and the compromises that are needed to guide the project towards completion.
-Along the way we'll get to know one another and learn a great deal about how cohousing is created, which will be helpful when we are managing everything after we move in.
+Along the way we'll get to know one another, learn to work together and benefit from the different skills and life experience that each of us brings.

 If you’re considering taking the leap to this alternative way of living, it may be useful to ask yourself some key questions: